Since the 1930’s, Finnish cross-country skiers have used poles for their summer training.

 • Nordic Walking is introduced in Switzerland, then in Germany and Austria.

-• The International Nordic Walking Association is established in Finland to promote and teach Nordic Walking worldwide.
+• The International Nordic Walking Association is established in Finland under the leadership of Aki Karihtala to promote and teach Nordic Walking worldwide.

 • The first draft of the International education system and materials is developed.